When You Wish Upon a Star: Legacy and influence

-The Library Of Congress deemed Edwards's recording of the song "culturally, historically, or aesthetically significant" and inducted it into the National Recording Registry in 2009.
+The Library of Congress deemed Edwards's recording of the song "culturally, historically, or aesthetically significant" and inducted it into the National Recording Registry in 2009.
 The American Film Institute ranked "When You Wish Upon a Star" seventh in their 100 Greatest Songs in Film History, the highest ranked of only four Disney animated film songs to appear on the list, the others being "Someday My Prince Will Come" from Snow White and the Seven Dwarfs ranked at No. 19, "Beauty and the Beast" from Beauty and the Beast ranked at No. 62, and "Hakuna Matata" from The Lion King, ranked at No. 99.

 The song reached the top five in Billboard's Record Buying Guide, a predecessor of the retail sales chart.
 Popular versions in 1940 were by Glenn Miller with vocal by Ray Eberle (No. 1 for five weeks), Guy Lombardo (vocal by Carmen Lombardo), Horace Heidt and Cliff Edwards.
 It is the oldest song to be certified by the Recording Industry Association of America.
 It has been recorded by many other artists since then.
 In more recent times, Beyoncé sang a cover of the song as part of The Disney Family Singalong.
 Brian Wilson has said that the melody of the Beach Boys hit song, "Surfer Girl", which has the same AABA form, is loosely based on the Dion and the Belmonts version of "When You Wish Upon a Star".

 In Japan, Sweden, Finland, Norway, and Denmark, the song has become a Christmas song, often referring to the Star of Bethlehem.
 The Swedish version is called "Ser du stjärnan i det blå", (lit.
 'Do you see the star in the blue'), and the Danish title is "Når du ser et stjerneskud" (lit.
 'When you see a shooting star').
 The song features in Disney's one-hour Christmas special From All of Us to All of You, originally broadcast in 1958 in the US, but now considered a Christmas tradition in the Nordic countries, where it is broadcast each Christmas Eve.
+A special Christmas-themed album made for Sailor Moon exclusively in Japan featured a jazz-inspired cover of the song by Michie Tomizawa, the voice of Sailor Mars.

+The song was covered by John Williams for Steven Spielberg's 1977 film Close Encounters of the Third Kind.
+Spielberg himself called Williams's work "When You Wish Upon a Star meets science fiction".